luizec/vynil/README.md

 * Continuous deployment code pipeline – AWS CodePipeline and AWS CodeBuild help you build, test, and release your application code.
 * Serverless web application – Amazon CloudFront and Amazon S3 provide a globally-distributed application.

-You can choose to customize the template to create your own bookstore, modify it to make a different type of store, or change it to make a completely different type of web application.
+You can choose to customize the template to create your own Vinyl, modify it to make a different type of store, or change it to make a completely different type of web application.

-AWS Bookstore Demo App is built on-top of **[AWS Full-Stack Template](https://github.com/awslabs/aws-full-stack-template)**, which provides the foundational services, components, and plumbing needed to get a basic web application up and running.
+AWS Vinyl Demo App is built on-top of **[AWS Full-Stack Template](https://github.com/awslabs/aws-full-stack-template)**, which provides the foundational services, components, and plumbing needed to get a basic web application up and running.
 Users can build on top of AWS Full-Stack Template to create any application they envision, whether a travel booking tool, a blog, or another web app.
-This AWS Bookstore Demo App is just one example of what you can create using AWS Full-Stack Template.
+This AWS Vinyl Demo App is just one example of what you can create using AWS Full-Stack Template.

 Watch the recorded talk and demo [here](https://youtu.be/-pb-DkD6cWg?t=1309).
 &nbsp;